KrisCheng/Deep4Cli/ENSO/paper/IJCNN草稿.md

 * We formulize the ENSO SST pattern forecasting problem, a I * J grid map based on longitude and latitude where a grid donates a region of NINO3.4, which can be converted as a multi-channels physical parameters setting spatiotemporal sequence forecasting problem;

 * We apply Convolutional LSTM network, which can capture the spatial and temporal information of SST data effectively, to predict ENSO with -6, -9, -12 monthly ahead respectively, the result show that our model outperform other neural network models and conventional statistical model.

+* Visualization of ENSO Pattern

+The remainder of the paper is structured as follow:

 ### 2. Related Work